adriandavidbrand/ngx-ez/README.md

 </form>
 ```

-Putting a readonly attribute on the form will place all controls on the form into read only mode.
+Putting an ezFormReadonly directive on any parent element will place all child controls of the element into read only mode if a value of true is passed in as an input on the directive.

 ## Table